GoogleCloudPlatform/chef-google-compute/README.md

   Labels to apply to this snapshot.

 * `source` -
-  A reference to Disk resource
+  A reference to the disk used to create this snapshot.

 * `zone` -
-  A reference to Zone resource
+  A reference to the zone where the disk is hosted.

 * `snapshot_encryption_key` -
   The customer-supplied encryption key of the snapshot.
 Required if the